dhfbk/fadeit-evalita2026/README.md

 - `$POST_DATE`: the date of the post (*YYYY-MM*);
 - `$POST_TOPIC_KEYWORDS`: the set in which the keyword that led to the post selection belongs (*migration*, *climate change*, or *public health*);
 - `$POST_TEXT`: the text of the post (anonymized with [USER], [URL], [EMAIL], and [PHONE] placeholders);
 - `$LABELS_BY_ANN_j`: the fallacy label(s) assigned by annotator *j* for the post (e.g., "Vagueness", "Strawman").
 In the case where multiple labels for the post are assigned by the same annotator *j*, these are separated by a pipe (|) and ordered lexicographically, e.g., "Strawman|Vagueness".
-In the case where no labels for the post are assigned by the same annotator j, the label is empty.
+In the case where no labels for the post are assigned by the same annotator *j*, the label is empty.

 An example of a post for subtask A is available on the [FadeIT shared task website](https://sites.google.com/fbk.eu/fadeit2026/data).